 Who We are

 The Project is run out of the Culture and Environment Lab at UCSB by Anthropology Professor Jeffrey Hoelle .
 The site was created and is maintained by a talented group of undergraduate students.
-Ula Varley was responsible for planning and organized the site, along with Cyrus Kayhan, Kirsten Cook, and Aiden Patterson.
+Ula Varley was responsible for planning and organizing the site, along with Cyrus Kayhan, Kirsten Cook, and Aiden Patterson.
 We are also very thankful to our plant experts here on campus: Wayne Chapman and Greg Whalert at CCBER and Cameron Hannah- Bick at the UCSB Greenhouse.
 Eric Copsey of LSIT at UCSB created the site for us.

 Contact and Feedback